fepegar/torchio/README.md

 If you like this repository, please click on Star!

-If you use this package for your research, please cite the paper:
+If you use this package for your research, please cite our paper:

 [F. Pérez-García, R. Sparks, and S. Ourselin. *TorchIO: a Python library for efficient loading, preprocessing, augmentation and patch-based sampling of medical images in deep learning*.
 Computer Methods and Programs in Biomedicine (June 2021), p.
 106236.
 ISSN: 0169-2607.doi:10.1016/j.cmpb.2021.106236.](https://doi.org/10.1016/j.cmpb.2021.106236)